775.423.7008STORE PICKUP

 This method gets all the water out of the lines and is an easy and effective way to winterize.
 You can get all the parts for this do-it-yourself project at Louie’s ACE Home Center.

-Step one: Get an air compressor
+Step one to Winterize Your Sprinkler System: Get an air compressor

 Use an air compressor with an 80 to 100 cubic foot per minute (CFM) rating.
 Make sure the sprinkler system you want to winterize has a mainline for water of 2-inches or less.
 You can purchase an air compressor, or rent one from our ACE hardware rentals.
 We have all the hook ups as well.